 Fishing nets like the ones used on the NOAA Ship Oscar Dyson or on commercial fishing boats can be very expensive.
 If one plans on doing a bottom trawl (fishing with a net that goes down to the sea floor) one wants to make sure that there are not rocks or other things that can snag or tear the net.
 If there are too many rocks or boulders or uneven topography, the area is considered “untrawlable”.
 While computer imagery can provide some guidance with regard to what lies deep beneath the surface, scientists onboard the NOAA Ship Oscar Dyson are hoping that video images taken with an underwater camera can provide a more complete picture and be the basis for a more precise computer model of what areas are in fact untrawlable.

-The images are recorded and also seen in real time on a computer screen on the boat.
-We have seen rocks, of course, but also jellyfish, sea whips, crabs, octopi, sea stars, and a wide variety of fish.
+The images are recorded and also seen in real time on several computer screens on the boat.
+We have seen rocks, of course, but also jellyfish, sea whips, crabs, anemones, octopuses, sea stars, and a wide variety of fish.
 One night, there were thousands of sand dollars.
 It looked like we had come across a buried treasure!
 It is fascinating to see what is happening deep beneath the boat.
 It’s kind of like virtual scuba diving!